1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 By definition, if the platform is governed by a private entity or limited set of participants, the Identity holder is not in control of the future of their identity.

-1M5 wil be governed by members and membership will be open to those using it through their public keys (identities).
+1M5 will be governed by members and membership will be open to those using it through their public keys (identities).
 Governance within the application will be supported in the future by members, especially with the implementation of [V4D](https://v4d.io).

 ### Identities must exist for the life of the identity holder